Directory

 Staffing/Management/Oversight

-The Pro Bono Program Coordinator is also a full time Career Advisor in the Career and Professional Development Office (CPDO).
-The Assistant Dean of the CPDO provides additional oversight to the Pro Bono Program.
+The Assistant Director of Pro Bono & Public Service is also a full-time career counselor in the Career & Professional Development Office (CPDO).
+The Assistant Dean of CPDO provides additional oversight to the Pro Bono Program.

 Funding